in28minutes/learning-paths-cloud-and-devops/architect/9-soft-skills.md

 We discuss importance of soft skills with Koushik and Siva.

-Here's the complete discussion - TODO
+Here's the complete discussion - https://youtu.be/qw7gDdzRc2k

 #javabrains #in28minutes #softskills #architect